solri/specs/README.md

 The runtime can change `code` being executed for the next block by modifying memory location of `code_ptr` and `code_len_ptr`, which the caller is responsible to fetch after the call.
-The result should be `-1` if execution is invalid, and `0` otherwise.
+The function returns `-1` if execution is invalid.
+Otherwise, the result is the difficulty of the new block.

 ## Pre-validation and Fork Choice

-Before calling runtime's `execute` function for a block.
-The client is responsible to verify that `timestamp` (by using the `timestamp` function in the runtime) is reasonble.
+When mining, it is always expected that the miner uses a client whose native version supports the current WebAssembly runtime.
+In this case, the miner should be able to decode `timestamp` from incoming blocks.
+The client is then responsible to verify that `timestamp` is reasonble.
 The margin is up to each client implementation.
+When only validating blocks, it is not required to verify `timestamp` before passing it to `execute` function, but it is still recommended.

 Fork choice rule is defined as choosing the block with the highest total difficulty.
 Notice that although we don't limit what the PoW